x447618716/handy-tool/README.md

 ## handy-tool

-Fast, generic JavaScript/node.js utility functions.
+A set of fast and universal JavaScript/node.js utility functions.

 ## API